zaid9696/portfolio/README.md

+# My Portfolio

-I built my portfolio with Gatsby
+My new Portfolio I built it with Gatsby and, Styled-components, Framer-motion, Netlify form